 Example 3

-Remote Learning Should Remain an Option in Higher Education
+Topic: Remote Learning Should Remain an Option in Higher Education

 During recent years, remote learning has moved from a temporary solution to a regular part of education.
 Many universities have now returned to in-person formats, though we believe remote learning should remain available as an option.
 It offers flexibility that supports different student needs.